 We look first at the panel data cohort, that is, one million individuals (between 18 and 35 years old) with student debt outstanding in 2009.
 For this chart, it’s important to keep in mind that the standard repayment schedule for student loans is a ten-year uniform payment plan, akin to a fixed-rate mortgage.

 We compute the ratio of the amount of student debt outstanding in each year as a share of that individual’s initial loan balance in 2009.
 We then compute the quantiles of the distribution of that ratio in each year.
 Figure 1 plots those quantiles over time.
-The blue and red lines show progress toward repayment for individuals who were probably already on the path to repayment when they were observed in 2009.
+The black and dark purple lines show progress toward repayment for individuals who were probably already on the path to repayment when they were observed in 2009.
 Approximately 40% of the individuals with outstanding student debt in 2009 had paid off all of their student debt by 2019, within the standard ten-year repayment window (or sooner, given that they were probably already well into repayment in 2009).

-The green line, the median of the distribution, by contrast, declines slowly and reaches 0.37 by 2019.
+The light purple line, the median of the distribution, by contrast, declines slowly and reaches 0.37 by 2019.
 That means that over 50% of the borrowers with outstanding debt in 2009 hadn’t fully paid back their student loans ten years later.
 The 75th percentile stands at 1.3 in 2019, meaning that more than 25% of borrowers with outstanding student debt in 2009 had a larger student loan balance ten years later.
 The 90th percentile is much higher: 3.78, almost four times as much debt outstanding in 2019 as in 2009.

 The lack of progress toward repayment can be caused by a number of different behaviors, as well as any combination of them: delinquency, enrollment in an IDR plan, and taking on more debt after these individuals were first observed in 2009 by re-enrolling, and thereby likely deferring payments on prior student loans.
 Given the age parameters of the dataset, it’s likely that a number of borrowers in the 2009 cohort were yet to complete their education at that point, and thus subsequently took out more loans.
 It’s common for student loans to increase in principal balance over their first few years after origination, due to deferral.
 On the other hand, the individuals in this cohort sample don’t change over time.
 Their minimum age in 2009 was 18, so the minimum age of this group in 2019 is 28.
 Taking on more debt as they get older makes them less likely to pay off the debt they already had.
 And that pattern of behavior becomes more pronounced for subsequent cohorts, though this dataset does not directly track them over the full ten-year period that we have for the initial 2009 panel cohort.